sefann/anike-web/README.md

-# AnikeBrands Portfolio Website
+# AnikeBrands - Brand Identity Design & Strategy

-A modern, responsive portfolio website for a graphics designer built with Next.js, Tailwind CSS, and Framer Motion.
+A modern, responsive website for Anike Brands - a brand identity design studio founded by Olamide Fatosin.
+Built with Next.js, Tailwind CSS, and Framer Motion.

+**"Anike"** (a Yoruba name meaning "to care for") is the heart of everything we do.
+We don't just build brands.
+We nurture them.

 ## Features